List of mammals described in the 2000s

-Although the mammals are well studied in comparison to other animal groups, a number of new species are still being discovered.
-This list includes extant mammal species discovered, formally named, or brought to public light in the year 2000 or later.
+Although the mammals are well studied in comparison to other animal groups, new species are still being discovered.
+This list includes extant mammal species discovered, formally named, or brought to public light in 2000 or later.
 Notable subspecies are also included, as are mammals rediscovered after being declared, or seriously suspected to be, extinct.

 Newly discovered fossils are not included.

 Marsupials

 At least five new species of marsupials have been discovered since 2000: